Martialhimanshu/Account-management-system/README.md

 # Account-management-system
-A GUI based python program application used to manage and store your all types of account details on your system.
+Python Tkinter library based GUI program application used to manage and execute multiple operations related to account details on your system.
-User can perform operation like
+User can perform operations like
 1. Add "Name of account", "Username/email_id", "password", "category", "Date" to database.
 2. Update
 3. Search